Saba Capital Management, L.P. Acquires Stake in PIMCO Energy & T

-On September 27, 2023, Saba Capital Management, L.P.
-(Trades, Portfolio), a renowned investment firm, added 6756358 shares of PIMCO Energy & Tactical Credit Opportunities (NRGX, Financial) to its portfolio.
-This article provides an in-depth analysis of the transaction, the profiles of the involved parties, and the potential implications for value investors.
+On September 29, 2023, Saba Capital Management, L.P.
+(Trades, Portfolio), a New York-based investment firm, added 6,887,083 shares of PIMCO Energy & Tactical Credit Opportunities (NRGX, Financial) to its portfolio.
+This article provides an in-depth analysis of the transaction, the profiles of both the guru and the traded company, and the potential implications of this acquisition.

 Details of the Transaction

-The transaction took place on September 27, 2023, with Saba Capital Management, L.P.
-(Trades, Portfolio) adding 6756358 shares of NRGX to its portfolio at a trade price of $18.7 per share.
-This addition had an impact of 0.08 on the firm's portfolio, making NRGX account for 3.29% of the firm's total holdings.
-Following this transaction, Saba Capital Management, L.P.
-(Trades, Portfolio) now holds a 15.11% stake in NRGX.
+The transaction took place on September 29, 2023, with Saba Capital Management, L.P.
+(Trades, Portfolio) adding 130,725 shares of NRGX to its portfolio at a traded price of $19.79 per share.
+This addition had an impact of 0.07 on the firm's portfolio, bringing the total shares held in NRGX to 6,887,083.
+The traded stock now represents 3.55% of the guru's portfolio, with the firm holding a 15.40% stake in NRGX.

 Profile of Saba Capital Management, L.P.
 (Trades, Portfolio)

 Saba Capital Management, L.P.
-(Trades, Portfolio), located at 405 Lexington Avenue, New York, NY 10174, is a well-established investment firm.
-The firm's investment philosophy is centered around a disciplined approach to value investing.
-It currently holds 624 stocks in its portfolio, with a total equity of $3.84 billion.
+(Trades, Portfolio), located at 405 Lexington Avenue, New York, NY 10174, is an investment firm with a diverse portfolio of 624 stocks.
 The firm's top holdings include Templeton Global Income Fund(GIM, Financial), BlackRock Capital Allocation Trust(BCAT, Financial), BlackRock Health Sciences Trust II(BMEZ, Financial), BlackRock Innovation & Growth Tr(BIGZ, Financial), and BlackRock ESG Capital Allocation Trust(ECAT, Financial).
-The firm's investments are primarily concentrated in the Financial Services and Technology sectors.
+The firm's total equity stands at $3.84 billion, with a strong focus on the Financial Services and Technology sectors.

 Overview of PIMCO Energy & Tactical Credit Opportunities

 PIMCO Energy & Tactical Credit Opportunities (NRGX, Financial) is a non-diversified, limited term closed-end management investment company based in the USA.
-The company's primary investment objective is to seek total return, with a secondary objective to provide high current income.
-As of September 29, 2023, the company has a market capitalization of $886.987 million and its stock is trading at $19.84 per share.
-The company's PE ratio stands at 4.81.
+The company's primary objective is to seek total return, with a secondary objective to provide high current income.
+As of October 2, 2023, the company has a market capitalization of $847.202 million.

-Since the transaction, NRGX's stock price has increased by 6.1%.
-The year-to-date price change ratio stands at 35.89.
-The stock's GF Score is 42/100, indicating a poor future performance potential.
-The stock's Balance Sheet Rank is 4/10, its Profitability Rank is 3/10, and its Growth Rank is 0/10.
-The stock's Momentum Rank is 9/10, indicating strong momentum.
+As of October 2, 2023, NRGX's stock price stands at $18.9501, with a PE Percentage of 4.59.
+The stock has seen a year-to-date price change ratio of 29.8.
+According to the GF Score, NRGX has a score of 39/100, indicating a poor future performance potential.
+The company's Financial Strength is ranked 4/10, while its Profitability Rank is 2/10.
+The company's Growth Rank is 0/10, indicating no growth data available.

 Conclusion